 M.V.
 Coho passing Fisherman's Wharf.

 Visit one of downtown Victoria's most popular hotspots.
 Wander through the colorful floating houses, do some local shopping and enjoy a peaceful lunch at one of the restaurants on the water.
-Our favorites include Barb's Fish and Chips, and Smoke and Anchor.
+One of our favourites is Barb's Fish and Chips.
 Take a water taxi, or arrive by foot — Fisherman's Wharf is located only a few blocks from the Inner Harbour.

 First Peoples Gallery at the Royal BC Museum.
 Credit: Royal BC Museum.